How does universal credit childcare interact with other schemes?

 Universal credit and childcare vouchers

 Childcare vouchers are part of Employer Supported Childcare (ESC).
 Your employer may offer you childcare vouchers in addition to your salary or in exchange for you giving up part of your salary (called a salary sacrifice).
 By taking childcare vouchers you will save on some tax and National Insurance.
+The tax and NIC relief associated with childcare vouchers and directly-contracted childcare was withdrawn from 4 October 2018.
+Certain people who signed up before that date are eligible to continue receiving the relief.

-For example, if your childcare costs are £500 a month for one child and you get vouchers of £238 a month from your employer, you can only claim £262 a month as your costs for the childcare element of universal credit.
+For example, if your childcare costs are £500 a month for one child and you get vouchers of £238 a month from your employer, you can only include £262 a month as your costs for the childcare element of universal credit.

 In some cases the amount of tax and National Insurance you save from taking the vouchers may not make up for the amount of universal credit that you will lose.